 In addition, take advantage of the Infrastructure Events page as a live feed for all your host metrics and log analytics events, to understand correlations between them and your environment.
-Search and filter through your events to decrease the mean time to repair and the mean time to detect issues within your infrastructure.
+Search and filter through your events to decrease the mean time to repair and the mean time to detect issues.

 The New Relic Servers Overview page provided summary and detail information about a specific server.

-Use the Infrastructure Compute page to better understand your CPU, load, and memory for one or more hosts or your filter sets.
+Use the Infrastructure Hosts page to better understand your CPU, load, and memory for a host or a grouping of hosts.

 - Servers Processes = Infrastructure Processes and Storage